lightspeedwp/lsx-geo-content/readme.md

 ### Description
 * Detect your IP address and the Protocol Version (v4 or v6) used.
-* Your location is the determined using the https://freegeoip.net/ site.
+* Your country code  is then determined using the downloaded DB from https://dev.maxmind.com.
 This is cached for 1 hour.

 ### Shortcode